rapliandras/roadrunner-symfony/README.md

 * fixes internal server errors where trying to reach non-existing static files.

 Installation:
  1. Make sure the roadrunner executable is in your `PATH`.
+If you named the executable different than rr or rr.exe, rewrite `rrserve.sh` after requiring the package.
  2. `composer require rapliandras/roadrunner-symfony`

 Use (Windows):